 6. Next add red chilies, cumin and roasted dals as well to a blender jar.

 7. Make a fine powder.
 You can also blend all the ingredients together but I prefer to blend the dal finely first.

 8. Add garlic, tomatoes and onions.

-10. Heat oil in a pan.
-Add mustard and urad dal.
-The dal turns golden in seconds.
+10. Lastly heat 1 teaspoon oil in a pan.
+Add ¼ teaspoon mustard seeds and ¼ teaspoon urad dal.
+Fry until the dal turns golden.
 Add curry leaves and red chilies.
+Turn off when the leaves turn crisp.
 Sprinkle hing.
-Finally pour this to the chutney.

 Serve tomato chutney with breakfasts or snacks.

 Most South Indians serve chutney with breakfasts like idli, plain dosa, medu vada and even with plain rice & ghee.
 I also use this tomato chutney to serve with snacks, sandwiches, pakora and rolls.
 Smear the chutney on bread or rotis then add your favorite filling.
 You will love this!

 I also smear this over the rotis for making kathi rolls for my kids.
 Tomato chutney can be made ahead & refrigerated for 2 days.
 A tadka or tempering to the refrigerated chutney brings back freshness to the chutney.